arcalot/arcalot-round-table/CHARTER.md

 ## Voting

 Each member of the ART is eligible to vote if they have been a member for at least 30 days.
-For any proposal that impacts the whole project or processes, **approval requires a minimum of four votes with 75% approval among those voting**.
+For any proposal, **approval requires a minimum of four votes with 75% approval among those voting**.

 Any vote must be open for at least 7 calendar days to account for different time zones and other obligations and must be open no longer than 30 days.
 The voting period must be